613-965-1717 Trenton, Ontario

 You can follow and watch the videos on her website or YouTube.

-3. Estate planning guide
+3. Tax and Estate Planning guide

 If you’re concerned about tax, its liabilities, and its effect on your loved ones, then you may benefit from this short course on Investopedia.com.